NileshDeshmukh09/BasicExpressApp/README.md

 This is the basic Express App

-We created iot using the following Commands
+We created it using the following Commands

 ```
 npm init